Hazing Prevention and Education

 Resources and Education

-The mission of the Gordie Center is to end hazing and substance misuse among college and high school students nationwide.
+Materials from the Gordie Center focus on ending hazing and substance misuse among college and high school students nationwide, are available.
+The Gordie Center offers numerous resources for hazing prevention and education.

 Rutgers—New Brunswick Reports on Student Organization Misconduct

-The Office of Student Conduct regularly collects and publishes information regarding the discipline of student organizations.
+Additionally, colleges and universities are required to publicly post information about hazing incidents on campus.
+Statistics on student organization conduct are posted on the Office of Student Conduct website.
 Reports for the past five years are currently being updated and will be posted here: